 - (a) Details as to shareholder loans and share capital transactions and transactions with Prof. R.T.W.L Conroy are outlined in Notes 13 and 14 to the financial statements. - (b) The company shares accommodation with Conroy Gold and Natural Resources plc which has certain common shareholders and directors.
-For the year ended 31 May 2013, Conroy Gold and Natural Resources plc, incurred costs totalling €84,950 (2012: €104,103) on behalf of the company.
-These costs were recharged to the company by Conroy Gold and Natural Resources plc.
-Part of the costs were funded by advances in the shareholder loan.
+For the year ended 31 May 2014, Conroy Gold and Natural Resources plc, incurred costs totalling €205,768 (2013: €84,950) on behalf of the company.
+These costs were recharged to the company by Conroy Gold & Natural Resources plc.